Planning a trip to Tanzania? this travel guide to Dar Es Salam Tanzania will give you an idea of what to expect in the financial hub of Tanzania.

 What to See in Dar Es Salaam

-One important thing to be noted here that Dar es Salaam is not a popular tourist attraction in Tanzania. it’s just a stop or arrival city.
+One important thing to be noted here is that Dar es Salaam is not a popular tourist attraction in Tanzania. it’s just a stop or arrival city.

-The Island of Zanzibar is the place where tourists go and spend their time. one can go to Zanzibar from Dar es Salaam using cruise or boat.
+The Island of Zanzibar is the place where tourists go and spend their time. one can go to Zanzibar from Dar es Salaam using a cruise or boat.

 The second popular activity in Tanzania is wildlife which can be seen in different parts, and the most popular place for that is Masai Mara which is located in both Tanzania and Kenya.